LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/03-how-to-prevent-the-spread-of-covid-19.md

 It is the responsibility of everyone to protect others around them as well as to protect themselves.
 Good handwashing after coughing and handling respiratory secretions (used tissues) is another important way to avoid coronavirus infection.

-*Keep your droplets to yourself*.
+> Keep your droplets to yourself.

 ### 3-6 Why should you not touch your face?

 Do not touch your face with unwashed hands.
 If you touch a surface that is contaminated with coronavirus and then you touch your nose or mouth, or rub your eyes, with a hand that has not been washed, you may become infected.
 If you must rub your nose it is safer to use the back of your hand or your arm.

-*Try to learn not to touch your face.*
+> Try to learn not to touch your face.

 ### 3-7 How can frequently touched surfaces be cleaned?